ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 The first stop will stop the motor as part of the normal operation and the 2nd and 3rd command will have no effect.
 If the motor enters an error state during a move, the first stop will have no effect and the 2nd and 3rd command will stop it.
 The first command is necessary since the 2nd and 3rd commands will not cause it to stop under normal operation.

-## I've booted up a McLennan and can't get it moving
-Try using the macros for an axis other than 1 (2 or 3) in the ibex GUI.
-The axis to be driven by the buttons on the front panel are set by a position dial inside the driver, so these might not work with the motor you need to control.

-## Creep Speed CS for home to datum
+### Creep Speed CS for home to datum

 Quick note on this learnt from SECI; It appears that the SC command which set the speed for HD (home to datum) may be limited in it range.
 We don't think it can be set faster than the normal speed and maybe be limited to 400.
 Investigate when and if we need this.

+## Setup, Trouble Shooting and Usage

+### Setting up the unit

+When starting the unit:

+1. Start the controller
+1. Start/restart the IOC (so that it can send the motor and encoder resolutions to the controller)
+1. Home the device

+### I've booted up a McLennan and can't get it moving
+Try using the macros for an axis other than 1 (2 or 3) in the ibex GUI.
+The axis to be driven by the buttons on the front panel are set by a position dial inside the driver, so these might not work with the motor you need to control.